nanit/plug_validator/README.md

 end

 ```
-What we have here is a single route `/users/:id`.
+The example shows a single route `/users/:id`.

-We want to validate `:id` is actually an integer before running an Ecto query on the value.
+We want to make two validations on the route:

+1. Validate the `:id` path parameter is a valid integer
-We also want to validate that the `active` query param represents a valid boolean: `"true"`, or `"false"`
+2. Validate the `active` query parameter represents a valid boolean: `"true"`, or `"false"`

-All we had to do is declare the validation we want to have in the following format:
+All we had to do is declare the validations we want to perform in the following format:

 ```elixir
 %{validate: %{param_name_1: validation_function_1, ... param_name_n: validation_function_n}}